systemd/mkosi/mkosi/resources/mkosi.md

   `mkosi.build` scripts require to operate.
 Note that packages listed here will be absent in the final image.

+`WithRecommends=`, `--with-recommends=`

+: Configures whether to install recommended or weak dependencies, depending on how they are named by the used package manager, or not.
+  By default, recommended packages are not installed.
+This is only used for package managers that support the concept, which are currently apt, dnf and zypper.

 `WithDocs=`, `--with-docs`

 : Include documentation in the image built.
 By default if the